EmRobotics/EmRobotics.github.io/_pages/about.md

 I'm currently the **Astrobiology Senior Advising Member on the [Michgian Mars Rover Team](https://mrover.org)** where I am developing a Raman spectrometer and designing life detection testing suites for the detection of amino acids, lipids, and chlorophyll on-board the rover.

-I have taken **Radiation Therapy Physics, the Physics of Medical Imaging, and Computational Physics** as well as many other Nuclear Engineering classes as preparation for a Medical Physics PhD program.
+I have taken **Radiation Therapy Physics, the Physics of Medical Imaging, and Computational Physics** as well as many other technical classes as preparation for a Medical Physics PhD program.

 Contact Me